julieknoll/gedcom2json/README.md

 # gedcom2json
 A PHP script to convert a gedcom file to JSON.
+Currently only exports data for individuals and families, not repositories or sources.

 __Usage__